MaiAbdulhamid/The-Complete-2020-Web-Development-Bootcamp/README.md

   ```
   -	No website is completely unstyled.
 That means that there is <em>default styles</em> being applied by the browser.
   -	<code>hr</code> tag has border style default values.
-  -	One of the most important role in css is realize that everything in html is box, and the style of these boxes can be affected by changing css styles.
+  -	One of the most important role in CSS is to realize that everything in HTML is a box, and the style of these boxes can be affected by changing CSS styles.
   -	<code>height</code> property isn’t uniqe.
   -	<code>background-color</code> , <code>height</code>, <code>width</code> properties.
   -	Change default values to achieve the style needed.